 When will the system be open for exam requests?

-Departmental contacts can request exams beginning the thirteenth class day in long session terms (fifth class day in summer terms).
-The system will be open Monday, September 16 through Friday, September 27 for departments to request exams for fall 2013.
+Departmental contacts can request exams beginning the thirteenth class day in long session terms (fifth class day in summer terms) and closes ten business days later(five business days in summer terms).

 Notes, guidelines, and helpful hints for chair and dean's staff

 See the index of exam times here.
 Faculty and students should not make travel arrangements until after the last scheduled final exam period.

 Most rules pertaining to final exams have been summarized on our final exam policies page.

 - Report whether or not each class will administer a final exam.

 - If not 100% certain as to whether a class will have an exam, report 'No' exam.